SonicStark/SanitizerSymbolizerTool/README.md

 and wrapper them as a standalone library.
 After introducing it, the fuzzer can use **external** **individual** "tools" that can perform symbolication by statically analysing target binary (currently, only *llvm-symbolizer*, *atos* and *addr2line* are supported), with a similar style which implemented in sanitizer runtime.

 Currently it doesn't support *Windows* platform.
 Fully migrating compiler-rt across-platform features will be done in future.
+But *Fuchsia* will never be supported due to a lack of relevant docs.

 *SanitizerSymbolizerTool* is under the Apache License v2.0 with LLVM Exceptions (same as [llvm/llvm-project](https://github.com/llvm/llvm-project)).
 See `LICENSE` for more details.